electron/electron/docs/api/app.md

 change the file with a simple text editor or script during build time.
 Please refer to [Apple's documentation][CFBundleURLTypes] for details.

+**Note:** In a Windows Store environment (when packaged as an `appx`) this API will return `true` for all calls but the registry key it sets won't be accessible by other applications.
+In order to register your Windows Store application as a default protocol handler you must [declare the protocol in your manifest](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-uap-protocol).

 The API uses the Windows Registry and LSSetDefaultHandlerForURLScheme internally.

 ### `app.removeAsDefaultProtocolClient(protocol[, path, args])` _macOS_ _Windows_